-Round three applications are now open
+Round three applications have now closed

 Successful applicants will be contacted in writing and offered funding based on their proposal.
 Unsuccessful applicants will also be advised of the outcome of the assessment and given feedback on their proposal.